anyicomplex/gdx-bmfont/README.md

                            The size of each output image.
   -r, --render-count=<renderCount>
                            Number of times to render the glyph.
-Useful with a shadow or border, so it doesn't show through the glyph.
+Useful with a shadow or border, so it doesn\'t show through the glyph.
   -s, --shadow-offsets=<shadowOffsetX,shadowOffsetY>
                            Offsets of text shadow on X and Y axis in pixels, 0